About

 Biography

-I am Juan Martinho, born in Argentina and raised in Europe where I studied to be a Spanish ELE teacher.
-I have been working in education for over 10 years, teaching my native language and sharing our culture with my students to facilitate their integration with dedication and closeness.
-I like my students to find in their teacher a reference who gives them information about the place they have arrived at and provides them with the information to achieve their goal of speaking Spanish, surpassing all levels and providing them with tools for their life development in the country!
+I am Juan Martinho, I was born in Argentina and grew up in Europe where I studied to become a Spanish teacher.
+I have been working in training for over 10 years, teaching my mother tongue and sharing our culture with my students to facilitate their integration with dedication and closeness.
+I like my students to find in the teacher a reference who gives them information about the place they have arrived at and provides them with the information to achieve their goal of speaking Spanish at all levels and giving them tools for the development of their life in the country!

 Natalia